transdigiware/blockchain/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-v2-IBP-Overview-1-4}
 {: faq}

-The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in Go and Node.js.
-The new Hyperledger Fabric programming model currently supports only Node.js, but more are coming soon.
-If you are interested in preserving your existing application code, or using Fabric SDKs for languages other than Node.js, you can still connect to your {{site.data.keyword.blockchainfull_notm}} Platform network by using the lower-level Fabric SDK APIs.
+The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in Go, JavaScript, and TypeScript, with Java support coming soon.
+The new Hyperledger Fabric programming model currently supports JavaScript, TypeScript, and Java, with Go support coming soon.
+If you are interested in preserving your existing application code, or using Fabric SDKs for *Go*, you can still connect to your {{site.data.keyword.blockchainfull_notm}} Platform network by using the lower-level Fabric SDK APIs.

 ## Do you support using certificates from non-IBM Certificate Authorities?
 {: #ibp-v2-faq-v2-external-certs}
 {: faq}

 Yes, you can bring your own certificates as long as they are issued by a CA that is X.509 compliant.
+The CA should sign using ECDSA and the defaults should be set to use P256 curve.

 ## Can I upgrade from V1.0 to the new {{site.data.keyword.blockchainfull_notm}} Platform?
 {: #ibp-v2-faq-v2-IBP-Overview-1-5}